 Writers in Communities

-Schools host an author-in-residence over terms three and four.
-The authors encourage and inspire the students to develop their creative writing talents, and help them to publish their work in a series of anthologies.
+However in most cases, schools host an author-in-residence over two terms.
+The authors encourage and inspire the students to develop their creative writing talents, and help them to publish their work in an anthology.

 Families in the community also have the chance to participate in workshops, exploring the ideas their children write about.
 They give the writers suggestions of what might draw their children out.
 And some, much to their own surprise, do some writing themselves.

 And let’s not forget the teachers – over 100 of them enjoy writing workshops and professional development sessions with our five writers, which spark ideas to get their students enjoying all that a good book has to offer.

 The projects culminate in a celebratory book launch for students and their families.